That Spicy Chick

 Chicken:

-• 300 grams / 10.6 ounces Chicken Breast, boneless, skinless – cut into bite-sized pieces
+• 9 ounces / 255 grams Chicken Breast, boneless, skinless – cut into bite-sized pieces

 Creamy Lemon Chicken Orzo:

-• 15 grams / 2-3 fresh Red Chilies (optional, I used Thai Bird’s Eye red chilies, omit for milder dish – note 1*)
+• 13 pieces / 3-15 grams fresh Red Chilies, to taste (optional, I used Thai Bird’s Eye red chilies, omit for a milder dish – note 1*) – finely chopped

-• 150 grams / 5.3 ounces uncooked dried Orzo (or other short-cut pasta of choice)
+• 5.3 ounces / 150 grams uncooked dried Orzo Pasta (or other short-cut pasta of choice)

-• ½ TSP freshly cracked Black Pepper, to taste
+• ½ teaspoon freshly cracked Black Pepper, to taste

 Instructions